 Kaia-Renee had been bullied, sexually abused, isolated through homeschooling, and left alone with a body she hated.
 Her dad died.
 Somewhere between third grade and now, she lost the happy girl.
 So her mind—smart, adaptive, survival-focused—built something.
 A system that looked like classic vulnerable narcissism on paper: grandiose fantasies of being perfect and loved, intense focus on how others perceived her, jealousy that could flip to rage in seconds, confusion about whether she could actually feel real empathy.

-That’s not pathology, guy.
-That’s architecture.
 That’s a kid’s brain saying, “I’ve been hurt.
 I’ve been rejected.
 I’ve been invisible.
 So I’m going to build a version of myself that’s impossible to hurt, and I’m going to study everyone else so intensely that I can predict their rejection before it comes.”

 I had to explain something to Kaia-Renee that most therapists dance around: her mind wasn’t operating on conscious logic.
-It was operating on emotional bytes—compact packages of information her nervous system had compiled from years of experience.
+It was operating on Emotional Bytes—compact packages of information her nervous system had compiled from years of experience.
 Physical sensations plus emotional charge plus needs plus mini-stories about what safety meant.

 When she was bullied for her weight, she didn’t just learn “people will judge me.”
 Her system learned: Closeness equals judgment equals pain.
 Check others before they check you.
 Your body is the enemy.
 Other people’s opinions literally determine your worth.